 4.5.2.
 The purpose of the strategic employment policy SP12 is to make provision for employment land to meet the needs identified over the plan period to 2040.
-The spatial strategy for the distribution of employment land has been informed by the employment land review, alongside reports produced for the council including the Economic Impact of the Horseracing Industry Centred Upon Newmarket (updated 2023) and the report on the .
+The spatial strategy for the distribution of employment land has been informed by the employment land review, alongside reports produced for the council including the Economic Impact of the Horseracing Industry Centred Upon Newmarket (updated 2023)' and the report on the 'Local National and International Impact of the Horseracing Industry in Newmarket (2016)'.
 The strategic employment policy identifies how existing employment land will be protected, where new sustainable growth is directed and how new proposals will be considered on land within and outside identified general and rural employment areas.
 It supports sustainable growth, expansion and diversification of local and rural businesses.